 The majority of procedures using the CyberKnife and TomoTherapy Systems are performed in the hospital outpatient department.
-Medicare payment for CyberKnife and TomoTherapy procedures delivered in the hospital outpatient setting is developed by the Centers for Medicare and Medicaid Services, or CMS, which calculates rates based on costs submitted by hospitals to perform outpatient procedures.
+Medicare payment for CyberKnife and TomoTherapy procedures delivered in the hospital outpatient setting is developed by CMS, which calculates rates based on costs submitted by hospitals to perform outpatient procedures.
 Every year, CMS reviews hospital cost data for outpatient procedures, including radiosurgery and radiotherapy, makes adjustments to rates for the following year, and publishes national unadjusted averages for all procedures eligible for payment in this site of service.
-For calendar year 2013, the national unadjusted average Medicare payment rates for radiosurgery treatment delivered in the hospital outpatient department under codes G0339 and G0340 are \$3,301 and \$2,355 respectively.
-The 2013 national unadjusted Medicare payment rate for IMRT delivery in the hospital outpatient department under CPT code 77418 is \$484.
-Imaging is bundled and not separately payable in the hospital outpatient department.

 Payment for treatment with CyberKnife and TomoTherapy Systems are also available in the freestanding center settings.
-In 2013, the primary treatment delivery codes for robotic radiosugery are carrier priced under Medicare and range from low payment to payment at parity with hospital outpatient departments to slightly above outpatient rates.
-Medicare payment for IMRT delivery in the freestanding center site of service is calculated by applying a universal multiplier (called a conversion factor) to values set for resource and malpractice costs for the procedure and adjusted to account for geographic variations.
-The 2013 national unadjusted Medicare payment rate for IMRT delivery in the freestanding center site of service is \$406.
-Unlike in the hospital outpatient setting, imaging with IMRT is paid separately.
+In 2014, the primary treatment delivery codes for robotic radiosurgery are carrier priced under Medicare and range from low payment to payment at parity with hospital outpatient departments to slightly above outpatient rates.
+TomoTherapy procedures are set by CMS and the American Medical Association nationally, with adjustments to account for geographic market variations.